Consensys/plonk-solidity-audit/README.md

 * contracts/Utils.sol
 * contracts/Verifier.sol

-All the remaing filed except the two above are out of scope.
+All the remaing files except the two above are out of scope.

 ## Intended Functionnality